Projective measurements can probe non-classical work extraction and time-correlations

-We can now obtain the MHQ work distributions by using all the previous measurements as dictated by Eq.~\eqref{eq:MHQ}.
+We can now obtain the MHQ work distributions at each $t$ by combining the results of all the previous measurements as dictated by Eq.~\eqref{eq:MHQ}.
 The results are shown in Fig.~\ref{fig:MHQ_and_negativity}a-c.
-The only work MHQ showing negative values is $\Re q_{i'f'}$ with $i'=-$ and $f'=+$, i.e., the quasiprobability for the qutrit to move from the lowest energy state $\ket{E_-(0)}$ to the highest energy state $\ket{E_+(t)}$.
-From Eq.~\eqref{eq:negativity} we can then determine the non-classicality quantified by the negativity of the measured work distribution.
-As one can observe in Fig.~\ref{fig:MHQ_and_negativity}a,b (see black dashed line), all the MHQs with $i\neq-$ sum up to a constant positive value that corresponds to $s \equiv \sum_f \Re q_{+\,f} + \Re q_{0f} = 0.770 \pm 0.021 $.
-Accordingly, the negativity is obtained as $\aleph[\v{q}(\rho)] = -1 + s + \sum_{f}|q_{-\,f}|$, and its experimental values are shown in Fig.~\ref{fig:MHQ_and_negativity}d.
+From Eq.~\eqref{eq:negativity} the non-classicality is quantified by the negativity of the measured work distribution.
+Its experimental values are plotted in Fig.~\ref{fig:MHQ_and_negativity}d.